By the numbers: Facts and figures about the queen’s funeral

 — 22: Miles (36 kilometers) of barriers erected in central London alone to control crowds and keep key areas around the Houses of Parliament, Westminster Abbey and Buckingham Palace secure.

-— 1 million: The number of people London transport authorities expect to visit the capital on Monday.
+— 1 million: The number of people London transport authorities estimated to visit the capital on Monday.
 Around 250 extra rail services will run to move people in and out of the city.

-— 5: Miles (8 kilometers) of people lining up to file past the queen’s coffin in Westminster Hall.
+— 5: Miles (8 kilometers) of people who lined up to file past the queen’s coffin in Westminster Hall.
 The mammoth queue stretched back from the Houses of Parliament along the south bank of the River Thames to Southwark Park.
-The number of people in the queue is unlikely to be known until after the lying-in-state closes early on Monday.
+The number of people who viewed the coffin over four days is not yet known.

-— 125: Movie theaters that will open their doors to broadcast Monday’s funeral live.
+— 125: Movie theaters that opened their doors to broadcast Monday’s funeral live.

 — 2,868: Diamonds, along with 17 sapphires, 11 emeralds, 269 pearls, and 4 rubies, sparkle in the Imperial State Crown that rested on the queen’s coffin as it lay in state.